-Note: When you connect an external monitor, a video interface cable with a ferrite core is required.
+Note: When you connect an external display, a video interface cable with a ferrite core is required.

-- 1. Connect the external display to an appropriate video connector on your computer, such as the HDMI connector or mini DisplayPort connector. - 2.
+- 1. Connect the external display to an appropriate video connector on your computer, such as the mini DisplayPort connector or HDMI connector. - 2.
 Connect the external display to an electrical outlet. - 3.
 Turn on the external display.

-If your computer cannot detect the external display, right-click on the desktop, and then click Screen resolution/Display settings → Detect.
+If your computer cannot detect the external display, do the following:

+- For Windows 7: Right-click on the desktop, and then click Screen resolution → Detect. - For Windows 10: Right-click on the desktop, and then click Display settings → Detect.